dropbox/dbx_build_tools/README.md

 # `dbx_build_tools`
 `dbx_build_tools` is a collection of Bazel rules and associated tooling to build and test applications deployed to Linux servers.

 The build rules support hermetic Python binaries.
-This includes the ability use packages from PyPI and link with c libraries built with Bazel’s built-in C/C++ rules.
+This includes the ability to use packages from PyPI and link with C libraries built with Bazel’s built-in C/C++ rules.
 Python binaries include a Python interpreter built with Bazel.
-The `BUILD` file generator can automatically generated dependencies for Python libraries and binaries, saving you from the drudgery of updating the deps every time you add or remove an import.
+The `BUILD` file generator can automatically generate dependencies for Python libraries and binaries, saving you from the drudgery of updating the deps every time you add or remove an import.

 We also have Go rules.
 Our `BUILD` file generator supports generating rules entirety from Go source files on the filesystem.